mymonero/mymonero-app-js/README.md

 To get set up with the source code, please see **Getting the Source Code** below.

-## Reporting bugs & Making feature requests
+## Reporting Bugs & Making Feature Requests

 If you would like to report an issue or share a feature request, please create a Github Issue on this project.